 Surface Water Drainage Charges (SWD)

 SWD is a charge levied by water companies for the disposal of rainwater, and surface and ground water from a site.
-Depending on the location, and a wholesaler’s Scheme of Charges, costs for these services (which can extend to charges for highways drainage) vary dramatically.
+Depending on the location, and a wholesaler’s Scheme of Charges, costs for these services (which can extend to charges for highway drainage) vary dramatically.
 Cadantis Forensics is uniquely equipped to challenge the current and historical bases for charging, spanning refunds, cancellations, reductions in chargeable areas, and abatements.

 At its simplest, an Asset is a sewer legally vested with a water company – as distinguished from a private sewer or watercourse.
 If Cadantis Forensics concludes that a sewer is not in fact vested with a water company (and our Client is being charged for the use of such Assets) then we are able to challenge current as well as historical charges using the Company’s sophisticated forensic methodology, spanning Section 102 and 104 agreements under the Water Industry Act 1991.

 The Water Industry Act 1991 defines trade effluent as “any liquid, either with or without particles of matter in suspension in the liquid, which is wholly or partly produced in the course of any trade or industry carried on at a trade premises.”
 Cadantis Forensics will investigate charges for trade effluent (which are routinely substantial) to establish whether they have been properly and accurately incurred.
 This is an extremely complex issue that compels sophisticated systems and data analysis, and draws on the MOGDEN formula, the now universally adopted measure of charging.
 We are experts at reviewing trade effluent consents and Clients’ internal processes in their interaction with MOGDEN criteria.